 Is it possible to choose between Netflix, Stan and Foxtel Now?
 How do their libraries stack up?
 How’s the service quality?
 What about their rates?
 How easy are they to use?
 Are there any features that put one ahead of the other?
 Read on to find out how these three services compare!Stan is one of the latest streaming video on demand (SVoD) services

 .
 Launched in Australia back in January 2015, Stan offers unlimited viewing from a big library.
 How big?
-At last count, Stan has 356 TV shows and counting, and 1,124 blockbuster movies
+At last count, Stan has 342 TV shows and counting

-The parent company StreamCo is co-owned by Nine Entertainment Co. and Fairfax Media – meaning it has access to some well-known titles.
-These include exclusive offerings like Roadies, Billions, Better Call Saul, Dig, Transparent, Mozart in the Jungle and Community, as well as an extensive selection from US cable giant Showtime’s catalogue.
+Stan is co-owned by Nine Entertainment Co. and Fairfax Media – meaning it has access to some well-known titles.
+These include exclusive offerings like Twin Peaks, Roadies, Billions, Better Call Saul, Preacher, The White Princess, Power, Younger and I’m Dying Up Here, with exclusive access to US cable giant Showtime’s catalogue.

-Australian content includes shows such as the complete series of Frontline, The Hollowmen, Round The Twist, Fat Pizza, Underbelly, We Can Be Heroes,
+Australian content includes shows such as the complete series of Frontline, The Hollowmen, Rake, Black Comedy, Underbelly, We Can Be Heroes

 .
 Fellow SVoD contender Netflix